PropicSignifi/Sweet.apex/doc/sweet-apex/src/pages/docs/Features/aspect.md

 Method name is not important but it should be expecting `(Object, List<Object>)`.

-The first argument will be the target object invoking this method, or the target class if it is a static method.
+The first argument will be the method info for this aspect.

 The second argument will be the list of arguments passed to the target method.